 Although print media is losing favor, several businesses still send out tangible newsletters to their customers.
 Like an email list, a newsletter allows a company to deliver communications to clients while maintaining complete control over content messaging.

 Advantages of owned media

 The advantage of having your owned media is that you have complete control over it.
 Since you are in charge of all content on your owned media, you also have complete control over the message that you deliver at no extra cost.

 Paid media also gives you control over the message you’re sending out, and earned media is free.
-But only your owned media gives you both of those benefits.
+Only your owned media gives you both of those benefits.